jfordonez/ChaetognathAPPatterning/README.md

 Scripts used to download, assemble, and annotate transcriptomes for Hox gene mining in public SRA datasets.
 These scripts were used for the paper:

-**“Anterior–posterior patterning in the chaetognath *Spadella cephaloptera*: insights into the evolution of the bilaterian nervous system and postanal tail”** (submitted to Communications Biology).
+**“Anterior-posterior patterning in the chaetognath Spadella cephaloptera informs bilaterian nervous system and tail evolution”** (submitted to Communications Biology).

 ---